mmahmoudothman/Fetch-Rewards-Coding-Exercise/README.md

 # Fetch-Rewards-Coding-Exercise

-MyAppInitial2 is an Android application built using Jetpack Compose, Dagger Hilt for dependency injection, Retrofit for network communication, and Kotlin Coroutines with Flow for asynchronous operations.
+Fetch-Rewards-Coding-Exercise is an Android application built using Jetpack Compose, Dagger Hilt for dependency injection, Retrofit for network communication, and Kotlin Coroutines with Flow for asynchronous operations.

 ## Table of Contents